 Greg Nelson and Bryan Noblett

 The City of Denton offers outstanding career opportunities to municipal lawyers in Texas.
 With its rapid growth, unmatched slate of municipal services, and bold policymaking, Denton offers attorneys who are motivated by professional challenge an opportunity like no other.
 You can be part of a strong and capable team of pioneering attorneys and staff in one of the leading cities in the highly desirable Dallas-Fort Worth metroplex.
-The City of Denton has two Deputy City Attorney opportunities.

 Reporting to the First Assistant City Attorney, a Deputy City Attorney provides quality legal services to assigned city departments, boards, committees, and commissions.
 Key responsibilities include providing legal advice and services to the City Council, City Manager, and staff, reviewing documents and providing legal opinions and advice, and conducting legal research on municipal issues including real estate, condemnation and contracts, documents results and findings.
 The Legal Department provides its service through 20 employees (including 12 attorneys) and a FY 21/22 department budget of $3.3 million.
 Reporting to the First Assistant City Attorney are 10 Assistant and Deputy City Attorneys and a Lead Prosecutor.